xlqian/artemis/readme.md

 There lot's of [other possible options](http://pytest.org/) that can be given to py.test.
 You can for example generate a junit like xml report with the ``--junit-xml=my_file.xml``.

-There is also 2 custom artemis parameters:
+There is also 4 custom artemis parameters:

  * --skip_cities: skip the loading of the cities database.
 It can save time when running several times artemis.
  WARNING the test will fail if the cities database is not loaded.

  * --skip_bina: skip the loading of the ED data.
 It can save lots of time when running several times artemis.
  WARNING the test will fail if the data are not loaded

+ * --hard_journey_check: journey comparison is made using full response, not filtered one

+ * --check_ref: only check that short response is consistent with full response in reference files (skip bina, cities and kraken calls)

 Tests Organisation
 ==================